Adi-Bruce/Credit-C/README.md

 # Credit Card Fraud Detection

 This project focuses on detecting fraudulent credit card transactions using various machine learning models.
-We tested multiple algorithms (Logistic Regression, Random Forest, XGBoost, and LightGBM) with preprocessing, cross-validation, and handling of class imbalance using **SMOTE**.
+I tested multiple algorithms (Logistic Regression, Random Forest, XGBoost, and LightGBM) with preprocessing, cross-validation, and handling of class imbalance using **SMOTE**.

 The **LightGBM model** gave the best performance with high precision, recall, and ROC-AUC.

 ## Why We Avoided Ensembling

-Initially, we considered **ensemble methods** like Voting Classifiers or Stacking.
+Initially, I considered **ensemble methods** like Voting Classifiers or Stacking.
 However, after experiments, **LightGBM alone consistently outperformed all other models** in terms of precision, recall, and ROC-AUC.

 Adding ensembling: